jon-be180/nik-salon/README.md

 # Video TODO

-some of the clips have motion blur, edit or reshoot marelin wants to re-shoot it afer changing some things some of the clips in the video are out of focus still not sure about some of the colours shortening the pan clip to remove the coke bottle probably messed up the sound sync
+some of the clips have motion blur, edit or reshoot marelin wants to re-shoot it afer changing some things in the shop some of the clips in the video are out of focus still not sure about some of the colours shortening the pan clip to remove the coke bottle probably messed up the sound sync

 # pre-live TODO

-finish the booking page
-ensure author/company markup exists for each page ensure all contact details are consistant on the site ensure images are on content pages beter mobile responsive designs, tablet, portrait, landscape etc
+use seominion for opengraph checking of each apges author, business markup etc meta description is 6 characters too long than 150 nofollow the waze link lots of bad alt tags (open seo stats) strip audio from the intro video for the website mobile responseive for the heading doesnt look good at all no canonical or base or robots or hrefland fields in the header switch hero intro to use title tags, h1, h2 missing - many h3 blog listing page lacks h1, title and meta tags - add a block of text to explain what the page is for blog section needs content and images lots of erros in the console about gatsbyimage, but where? fully use spanish section/coooontact is still about and might be broken? ensure all contact details are consistant on the site ensure images are on content pages beter mobile responsive designs, tablet, portrait, landscape etc